AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace, by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS from Controller release 6.7.1185).

 Deploying from the CSP marketplace takes only a few clicks to provision and launch the instance.
 Since you must subscribe to a CoPilot offer at a marketplace as a first step for all deployment methods, this method is commonly used right after subscribing.
 This deploy method is often used for a CoPilot simple (single instance) deployment.
 See `Subscribe to a CoPilot Offer`_.
-If your controller is in AWS, you can also conveniently launch a CoPilot simple or clustered deployment from the Aviatrix Controller user interface.
-See `CoPilot instance launch from the Controller UI`_ and `CoPilot cluster launch from the Controller UI`_.

-For a CoPilot fault tolerant (clustered) deployment, you can deploy CoPilot from the Aviatrix Controller user interface.
-This feature is currently available only for AWS.
-Deploying CoPilot from the controller UI can be done if your controller is in AWS.
-See `CoPilot instance launch from the Controller UI`_.
-You can deploy a simple deployment or clustered deployment from the controller user interface in AWS.
+If your controller is in AWS, you can also conveniently launch a CoPilot simple or fault tolerant (clustered) deployment from the Aviatrix Controller user interface.
+See `CoPilot instance launch using Controller UI (AWS Only)`_ and `CoPilot cluster launch using Controller UI (AWS Only)`_.

 If you are knowledgeable in deploying infrastructure-as-code using Terraform, you might find it convenient to launch CoPilot by using Terraform scripts.
-A summary of steps for launching a single instance using Terraform is provided at `CoPilot instance launch using Terraform`_ but it is recommended to refer to the Terraform documentation for the most current instructions and samples.
 You can launch a simple or clustered deployment using Terraform scripts.
 At this time only AWS is supported for launching a CoPilot clustered deployment using Terraform.
-The Aviatrix Terraform Module for CoPilot is avaiable on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.
+A summary of steps for launching a single instance using Terraform is provided at `(Terraform) CoPilot instance launch using Terraform`_.
+Please refer to the Aviatrix Terraform Module for CoPilot for the most current instructions and samples on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.

 Instance (VM) Configuration Details for CoPilot